 Since the beginning of 2018, the Town of Addison collected feedback from over 1,150 community members and stakeholders to shape the Parks, Recreation and Open Space Master Plan.
 This appendix summarizes key findings from the first five outreach activities conducted for the planning process.
-Feedback from the Draft Plan Review Meetings will be directly incorporated into Master Plan edits.
+Feedback from the Draft Plan Review Meetings is presented at the end of this appendix.

-- Stakeholder Interviews: Seven interviews were conducted with Council members and community leaders to discuss opportunities for enhancing the park and recreation opportunities in Addison. - Business Focus Groups: Approximately 20 members of the business community participated in fo-cus groups organized though the North and South Quorum Business Associations.
-Business leaders identified and discussed opportunities to enhance the business environment through improve-ments to the park and recreation system.
+- Stakeholder Interviews: Seven interviews were conducted with Council members and community leaders to discuss opportunities for enhancing the park and recreation opportunities in Addison. - Business Focus Groups: Approximately 20 members of the business community participated in focus groups organized though the North and South Quorum Business Associations.
+Business leaders identified and discussed opportunities to enhance the business environment through improvements to the park and recreation system. - Pop-Up Events: Ten pop-up events were held in parks and at existing community meetings between March and April 2018.
+The events

-- Pop-Up Events: Ten pop-up events were held in parks and at existing community meetings between March and April 2018.
-The events attracted a total of 215 residents, employees and park users who shared their thoughts and ideas about Addison's park and recreation system. - Mapita Questionnaire: During a seven-week period, from March to May 2018, over 900 communi-ty members, including residents, visitors and employees, participated in the place-based survey.
-Participants were asked to identify and locate their favorite parks and activities, as well as oppor-tunities for improvements.
+- attracted a total of 215 residents, employees and park users who shared their thoughts and ideas about Addison's park and recreation system. - Mapita Questionnaire: During a seven-week period, from March to May 2018, over 900 community members, including residents, visitors and employees, participated in the place-based survey.
+Participants were asked to identify and locate their favorite parks and activities, as well as opportunities for improvements.
 Over 4,000 pins were placed on the interactive map. - Prioritization Survey: Conducted online during the month of September 2018, the prioritization survey received 161 responses.
-Survey participants were asked how they would allocate funds between different types of projects and different sites, thereby identifying funding priorities.
+Survey participants were asked how they would allocate funds between different types of projects and different sites, thereby identifying funding priorities. - Draft Plan Review: Community members, stakeholders, our Special Projects Committee members and Council had the opportunity to review the Draft Master Plan and provide feedback for incorporation into the Final Plan.
+Approximately 50 people discussed the plan or provided comments during January and February of 2019.